 If you child has a bout of sickness and/or diarrhoea, they should return to school after 48hours of the last episode - this helps to prevent the spread of any infection.

-If you have any queries at all about whether your child should attend, please contact the office whereby Mrs Billeau and Mrs Johnson will be very happy to office some friendly advice and support.
+If you have any queries at all about whether your child should attend, please contact the office whereby Mrs Billeau will be very happy to offer some friendly advice and support.

 What should I do if my child has a medical appointment?